Request demo

 • Restricting or preventing the sharing of credentials

-These methods require you to regularly sift through thousands of servers to make the appropriate modifications, which requires a significant amount of time and resources, even when point solutions are being leveraged.
+These traditional methods require you to regularly sift through thousands of servers to make the appropriate modifications, which requires a significant amount of time and resources, even when point solutions are being leveraged.

 For many companies, the time, money, and effort required to manage their permanent access problem is simply too great.
 Some even choose to ignore the problem, which exacerbates it further.
 This leads to keys and passwords being shared, policies being violated, and rogue keys accumulating in your IT environment — all of which pose massive cybersecurity threats.